Grilled Shrimp Tacos with Avocado Salsa

 Instructions

-- Make the Shrimp: Heat the grill to medium.
-Meanwhile, in a large bowl, combine the olive oil, chili powder, salt, cayenne pepper, and shrimp.
-Mix until the shrimp are evenly coated with seasoning.
-Grease the grill with a wad of paper towels dipped in vegetable oil or non-flammable cooking spray.
-Place the shrimp on the grill and cook, covered, until just opaque, 1-1/2 to 2 minutes per side.
+- To Grill: Heat the grill to medium and grease the grill grates with a wad of paper towels dipped in vegetable oil or spray with non-flammable cooking spray.
+Place the shrimp on the grill and cook, covered, until just opaque, 1½ to 2 minutes per side.
 Place the shrimp on a serving platter and cover to keep warm.
-(I use large shrimp for this recipe so that they don’t fall through the grates.
-If you’re worried your shrimp will slip through, you can always thread them on skewers or cook them indoors in a skillet on medium heat.)

-- Fill each tortilla with a spoonful of the avocado salsa, 3 shrimp, and some red cabbage; pass the lime wedges and sour cream at the table.
+- Assemble: Fill each tortilla with a spoonful of the avocado salsa, 3 shrimp, and some red cabbage; pass the lime wedges and sour cream at the table.
 Alternatively, set the warm tortillas, grilled shrimp, avocado salsa, and fixings on the table for everyone to assemble their own tacos.

 - Make-Ahead Instructions: The avocado salsa can be made up to 8 hours ahead of time; place a piece of saran wrap inside the bowl and directly over the mixture to prevent discoloration and refrigerate.
 The shrimp can be tossed with the oil and seasoning, covered, and refrigerated up to 1 day ahead of time.